By Jean-Christophe Bouramoué

 Data producers are grouped by functional area.
 Each functional area is responsible for managing its own data.

 In this context, the expression functional area is to be understood in the business sense.
-These include, for example, marketing, sales, customer service, human resources, risk or compliance departments, anti-fraud departments, finance departments, etc.
+Examples include marketing, sales, customer service, human resources, risk or compliance departments, anti-fraud departments, finance, etc.

 Each functional area has its own data team, responsible for collecting, storing and maintaining data relating to that area.
 This data team works closely with the domain's business experts to ensure that data is accurate, relevant and up-to-date.